xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 ## Overcome [Thalassophobia](https://en.wikipedia.org/wiki/Thalassophobia)

-I went to the red sea again, but on the other side.
+I went to the red sea again, but on the other side this time.

 ### Look up from -30m
 I held my breath and turned my body upwards, so I can see the bright surface.